chsasank/chsasank.github.io/_posts/tech/2020-12-14-trio-tcp-protocol-tutorial.md

 parent: all done!
 ```

 Note how parent waits for its children to finish before exiting the nursery.

+## Echo Server

 Let's write very simple echo server: receive a message and write the same message back to the TCP stream.

 ```python
 # echo-server.py